mikemorgan68/pycscrape/README.md

 A Python library for gathering information from C source files.

-THIS LIBRARY IS NOT YET FINISHED.
+TODO: THIS LIBRARY IS NOT YET FINISHED.
+PYPI INSTALL NOT WORKING CORRECTLY.

 =========